ChenXiaoman/tracking-android-sdk/README.md

         String requestId = "Your_requestid";
         TrackingParams trackingParams = new TrackingParams(action, requestId);

-        // User UserEventTracker to track this action userEventTracker.track(trackingParams);
+        // Use UserEventTracker to track this action userEventTracker.track(trackingParams);
     }
 }